microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/userinsightsroot.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A container for entities that represent summaries of daily and monthly user activities on apps registered in your Microsoft Entra External ID for customers tenant.
+Represents a container for entities that represent summaries of daily and monthly user activities on apps registered in your tenant configured for Microsoft Entra External ID for customers.

 ## Methods
 None.